 #5 – Decide whether to DIY

-A good rule of thumb can be to DIY the things you can and pay for the things you can’t.
+When renovating your house, it’s important to consider what you should spend and save on to make the most of your budget.
 To keep costs down you may well be tempted to do the whole project yourself.
 However, is that necessarily the best idea?

 Depending on the size and scale of your project, you may well need an architect to ensure everything goes to plan.